Number of weeks: 2

 About the Instructor

-Teryl Cartwright is a teacher and writer.
-She has an M.A. in Critical and Creative Thinking from UMass Boston and B.S. in Education from Clarion University.
-She worked as a freelance curriculum writer for Group Publishing for ten years and then served as Director of Adult Ministries in a thousand member church for seven years.
+She recently earned her Discipleship Coaching certificate and will start serving a term on the Susquehanna Conference’s Board of Ordained Ministry in June, 2020.
+She has an M.A. in Critical and Creative Thinking, and B.S. in Education.
+For ten years she worked as a freelance curriculum writer for Group Publishing and then served as Director of Adult Ministries in a thousand member church for seven years.
 She has taught various other online courses including “Conference Call,” a personalized “design as you go” curriculum offered by the Susquehanna Conference E& I Committee for those attending a “God’s Calling” workshop on discernment.
 She loves the “iron sharpening iron” opportunities to learn from her course participants.

 She is a member of Spry Church (UMC) in York, PA.
 Her teaching is based on reflection, discussion, and activity-based learning.
 She feels blessed to have piloted several unique Bible studies within the local church on bioethics, humor, creativity, and service learning.
 Some of her hobbies include origami, game creation, pottery throwing (making bowls not breaking them), and Christian fiction writing.
 An advocate of lifelong learning, she thinks the best part is seeing the wonders God reveals daily!